penguintutor/pgzanimation/README.md

 where it refers to a delta then that is relative to the current value.
 Where this is applied to a tween then it is relative to the position at the start of the tween (see limitations about possible conflicts).
-It is not possible to use position relative to original position if that has already changed (unless you record the position yourself).
+It is not possible to use a position relative to original position if that has already changed (unless you store the position in a variable yourself).
 Rotation angles are in degrees and are normally absolute angles from the original orientation, but can be relative for some methods.

 ## Converting from png files to a animation